-7.5.
-LONDON AND INTERNATIONAL EXCHANGE PROGRAMS
+7.5.1.
+Eligibility

+No student is eligible to participate in the semester or full-year London Program or an international exchange program without having successfully completed all first-year courses.

+7.5.2.
+Approval of Courses in Exchange Program

-- 7.5.1.
-No student is eligible to participate in the semester or full-year London Program or an international exchange program without having successfully completed all first-year courses. - 7.5.2.
-The courses selected by a student enrolled in an international exchange program must be approved in advance by the dean to ensure that the content of the studies is such that credit would have been granted towards satisfaction of degree requirements of the Law School, in accordance with ABA Standard 307. - 7.5.3.
+The courses selected by a student enrolled in an international exchange program must be approved in advance by the dean to ensure that the content of the studies is such that credit would have been granted towards satisfaction of degree requirements of the Law School, in accordance with ABA Standard 307.

+7.5.3.
+London Summer Program

 The London Summer Program, while using the same grading system, shall not be subject to the rules for dismissal, probation or eligibility for the Honor Roll.